English

 • An inflammation results in scars within the liver.

-• Blockage of the tube carrying bile from liver to gallbladder such as in cholangiocarcinoma.
+• Blockage of the tube carrying bile from the liver to the gallbladder, such as in cholangiocarcinoma.

-• Excess alcohol builds scar tissues in the liver, causing its failure.
+• Excess alcohol builds scar tissue in the liver, causing its failure.

 • Liver cancer.

-• Excess of copper deposition in the body as a result of Wilson's disease.
+• Excess copper deposition in the body as a result of Wilson's disease.

 • Excess iron deposition in the liver as a result of hemochromatosis.